 Forecasts for the Japanese Yen (USD JPY) changes from bank to bank and from month to month.
-This article takes a look at the average USD JPY forecast and how it may impact your money transfer timings or holiday travel decisions.
+This article looks at the average USD JPY forecast and how it may impact your money transfers or holiday travel decisions.

-The Japanese Yen is set to firm up against the US dollar (USD JPY) during 2018.
-Most bank analysts are expecting the USD JPY to move towards 100.00 from current levels of 108.94
+The Japanese Yen is set to firm up against the US dollar (USD JPY) during 2019.
+This is after a weaker than expected performance last year.
+Most bank analysts are expecting the USD JPY to move towards 100.00 from current levels of 108.36.

 Compare Japanese Yen Exchange Rates